fatihcihant/KarpathyZerotoHeroSeries/README.md

 # Andrej Karpathy's Neural Networks Lectures

-This repository consists of the codes of the videos in Andrej Karpathy's "Zero-to-Hero" series on YouTube.
+This repository contains the codes of Andrej Karpathy's "Zero-to-Hero" series on YouTube.
 In addition to what he said, it also includes some of my code experiments and notes.

 You can access his videos from the link below.
 ## Lectures